Do Go On - 236 - The Forrest Fenn Treasure Hunt

 So he was sort of giving them some tips

-and the agreement was that if they did find it
+and the agreement was that if they did find it with his theory,

-with his theory, like he would take 20 grand or something.
+like he would take 20 grand or something.

-I'd chuck him a couple of years.
+I'd chuck him a couple of eggs.

-Because it's worth, I didn't even mention.
+Because it's worth, I didn't even mention it's worth like, well, around 2 million.

-at any given time, but it's around $2 million worth.
+But it's around $2 million worth.

 So cool.